-ZA Bank/Accuity improve customer experiences & compliance | Corporate Finance | Business Chief APAC

-ZA Bank - Hong Kong’s first virtual bank - has partnered with Accuity to meet compliance requirements and improve customer experiences

-ZA Bank - Hong Kong’s first virtual bank - has partnered with Accuity to meet compliance requirements and improve customer experiences
+ZA Bank selects Accuity to meet compliance requirements

-In an announcement made by ZA Bank - Hong Kong’s first virtual bank - has announced its latest partnership with Accuity to meet compliance requirements and improve customer experiences.
+In an announcement made by ZA Bank - Hong Kong’s first virtual bank - and Accuity, the two companies have announced a joint partnership to meet compliance requirements and improve customer experiences.

 Accuity is a global provider of financial crime screening, payments and counterparty know your customer (KYC) solutions.
 As part of the partnership, ZA Bank has implemented the company’s screening solution to improve its customer experiences, while also meeting domestic and international regulatory requirements.